Chesterfield MO Child Support Lawyer

 At Galmiche Law Firm, P.C., we well-versed in how the state of Missouri assesses and determines child support.
 In these cases, our award-winning Chesterfield child support lawyer is ready to listen to your concerns and ensure that the court is thoroughly informed of any factors that should be addressed before handing down a child support determination.

-How Does Custody Affect Child Support in Missouri?
+How Does Missouri Calculate Child Support ?

 Modifying or Terminating Child Support

 Child support orders are meant to sustain a family for the foreseeable future, but they are not set in stone.
 If there is a dramatic change in a family or parent's circumstances, they can re-approach the court to seek a modification of child support—or ask that it be terminated altogether.